barnabegeffroy/mon-blog/src/data/en/pages/home.md

-# Les alternatives numériques d'un monde éthique et désirable
+# Digital alternatives for an ethical and desirable world

-## Le but de ce site est de **faciliter la transition numérique** vers des alternatives plus éthiques et plus sobres.
+## The goal of this site is to facilitate the digital transition to more ethical and sober alternatives.